-Brushy Creek Municipal Utility District History
+Brushy Creek Municipal Utility District History &

-Brushy Creek Municipal Utility District was formed as Williamson County Municipal Utility District No. 2 on October 27, 1977 with a confirming election on January 21, 1978 and about 725 acres of land.
+Brushy Creek Municipal Utility District (the District) was formed as Williamson County Municipal Utility District No. 2 on October 27, 1977 with a confirming election on January 21, 1978 and about 725 acres of land.
 An annexation in 1983 involving most of the land in the present District south of Brushy Creek increased the District to 2210 acres.
-The district name was changed to Brushy Creek Municipal Utility District on August 31, 1990.
+The District name was changed to Brushy Creek Municipal Utility District on August 31, 1990.

 The District includes two non-contiguous areas, one lying between Sam Bass Road and F.M.
 1431 (Brushy Creek North) and one area lying mainly between Brushy Creek and F.M.
 620, but also including an area south of F.M.
 620. The primary neighborhoods include Brushy Creek North, Sendero Springs, Brushy Creek South, Hillside, the Villages of Brushy Creek, Cat Hollow, the Meadows, the Woods of Brushy Creek and Highland Horizons.

 Parts of the District were included in the extra-territorial jurisdictions (ETJ) of both Austin and Round Rock until 1997.
-An act of the legislature in that year allowed the District to choose to be in only one ETJ, and the Board of Directors chose to move all of the District into the ETJ of Round Rock.
+An act of the legislature in that year allowed the District to choose to be in only one ETJ, and the Board of Directors chose to move the entire District into the ETJ of Round Rock.

 The District was originally formed to support development of Brushy Creek North and the original southern development, Brushy Creek South.
 Municipal Utility Districts reimburse developers for portions of their land development costs.

 Through the years Brushy Creek Municipal Utility District has provided water service from both groundwater wells and from water purchased from the City of Round Rock.
-The District is currently treating both water from Lake Georgetown and its own groundwater wells with the most advanced membrane filtration technology.
+The District is currently treating raw water from Lake Georgetown and its own groundwater wells with the most advanced membrane filtration technology.
 The District replaced the Neenah Standpipe with a new 750,000 gallon composite elevated storage tank.
 The Stonebridge Standpipe has been removed from service, and a new 300,000 gallon elevated storage tank was constructed in Sendero Springs (adjacent to Brushy Creek North).

 The District has sought to provide a sense of community through water services, its parks, its support of community groups and activities, and a staff working to serve the community.